-Eloise Butler typically returned to Malden, Massachusetts each fall after the Garden closed.
+When Eloise Butler was curator, she typically returned to Malden, Massachusetts each fall after the Garden closed to stay with relatives.
 Martha would be the direct recipient of plant packages from Eloise while she was back in Malden.
-In a letter of 3 November 1925, Eloise writes to Martha that “I took advantage of the weather to ‘Shop’ around the neighborhood a bit, and am mailing you a box of the ‘finds.’”
-For the seeds and plants sent to her, Martha was expected to heel them in until Spring when Eloise would return.
+In a letter of 3 November 1925, Eloise writes to Martha that “I took advantage of the weather to ‘Shop’ around the neighborhood a bit, and am mailing you a box of the ‘finds.’ ” Seeds could be stored but for the plants sent to her, Martha was expected to heel them in until Spring when Eloise would return.
 (3)

 Mrs. Cram, in her letter, goes on to talk about certain plants that Eloise had sent to her for heeling in to her garden until Eloise could return to Minneapolis in the Spring of 1933.
 These included New England Aster (Aster novae-angliae), (fig 3 at left) Stiff Aster (Aster linariifolius now classified as Ionactis linariifolius) and Butter and Eggs (Linaria vulgaris).
 Mrs. Cram brought the asters to the Garden on May.
 15th, 1933.
 (2a)

 Mrs. Cram then ends with this comment about Martha: “She (Eloise) said ‘you really should know her; she is a wild flower crank like you’.
-That tells us both what to expect, doesn’t it?”
+That tells us both what to expect, doesn’t it”?
 (2) Martha was well known in the area for her plant collecting efforts.
 She did what Eloise had done - search the wild for suitable specimens and get permission to retrieve them; rescue them when the habitat was about to be destroyed; receive donations of plants from friends; and plant seeds for new plants.
 Martha set out large quantities of plants she had grown from seed.
+Her Garden Logs for the 1950s sometimes run to several hand-written pages of species of seed planted.
 When she acquired more plants than needed or when dividing was needed, she would send seeds and plants to various friends around the country.
-For example: The double bloodroots (fig. 4 opposite) (these were still in the Garden in early 2000s) she sent to friends Gladys Mockford in Blackduck, MN and to Mrs. Eldred (Blanch) C. Mather in Green, Iowa in May 1968.
+For example: The double bloodroots (photo right) (these were still in the Garden in early 2000s) she sent to friends Gladys Mockford in Blackduck, MN and to Mrs. Eldred (Blanch) C. Mather in Green, Iowa in May 1968.

 An article published on June 10, 1951 in Minneapolis Sunday Tribune highlighted Martha's plant collecting.
-[PDF Copy]
+It included this tidbit:

-Here are some of the key Garden events of these years, taken from Martha’s Annual Reports to the Superintendent of Parks.
-(4) There is more detail on the linked page - Key Garden Events of the Crone Years.
+Here are some of the key Garden events of these years, taken from Martha’s Annual Reports to the Superintendent of Parks (4), her Garden Log and her diary.
+There is more detail on the linked page - Key Garden Events of the Crone Years.

 It is with deep regret that I record the passing of the oldest inhabitant of the Reserve, the Giant White Oak, estimated age 700 years.
 It had become a hazard to passers-by, therefore it was removed in October.

 A large change in the Garden occurred in 1944 when most of what is now the Upland Garden was added to the Wildflower Garden and fenced in, through the assistance of Clinton Odell.
-(Photo at right; The Odell page gives more background on Odell's work in the Garden and details of this addition).
+(Photo at right from Odell family; The Odell page gives more background on Odell's work in the Garden and details of this addition are in this document).
 Martha now had a garden for all seasons.
 As she states in her History of the Eloise Butler Wild Flower Garden: